 In the Pebble webinar when I ask people what is their frequent experience at the lowest point of their machine’s move, they throw at me, at most inaccurate, imprecise, non-descript phrases that don’t match what they feel, much like as if you called everything that has four legs a dog…

-We have a more precise language for dogs than we have for ourselves, our feelings, our aspirations, our desires.
-Those are vague and non-committal...
-This way everything can make us anxious and stay close to home.
+In fact we have a more precise language for dogs than we have for ourselves, our feelings, our aspirations, our desires.
+We use vague and non-committal language… This way everything can make us anxious and we stay close to home, never need to change, continue our violent and machine-like ways.

 I once said that what defines you most is how far are you willing to swim from your place of shipwreck island… Most are not willing to swim far…